Love Don't Let Me Go

-"Love Don't Let Me Go" is a song by French DJ and producer David Guetta, featuring vocals from singer and long-time collaborator Chris Willis.
+"Love Don't Let Me Go" is a song by French DJ and producer David Guetta, featuring vocals from American singer and long-time collaborator Chris Willis.
 The track was released as the second single from his debut studio album, Just a Little More Love, although served as the album's lead single in the United Kingdom.
 The main remix of the song, "Love Don't Let Me Go (Walking Away)", was also released as single in 2006.

 Music video

 A music video for the track was released in January 2002, at a total length of two minutes and fifty-five seconds.
 The video features a hologram of Guetta in space, but once again, does not feature Chris Willis.